mateo1mc/telegram-media-downloader/README.md

 ## Features

-- Downloads all media files (e.g., images, videos) from a specified Telegram group or channel.
+- Downloads all media files (e.g., images, videos, audios, documents, gifs) from a specified Telegram group or channel.
 - Saves media files to a directory called `Media`.
 The folder will be created automatically if it doesn’t exist.
 - Displays the progress and total count of downloaded files.